TIGRLab/SCanD_project/README.md

 # SCanD_project

-This is the base repository for the **Schizophrenia Canadian Neuroimaging Database ([SCanD](https://tigrlab.github.io/))** preprocessing and sharing workflow.
+This is the base repository for the **Schizophrenia Canadian Neuroimaging Database** preprocessing and sharing workflow.
 Clone or fork this repo once per study cohort, then run the staged pipelines on SciNet.

 ## Pipeline overview